What are GID files and how to open them

 When you open a help file in the Windows 95 operating system to get assistance with a Windows-based task, Windows analyzes the file and creates a hidden GID file that speeds up access to the various Windows help topics.

 Each time you open a help file within the Windows operating system, a new GID file is created on your hard drive.
 Updated GID files are then created when Windows detects that an outdated help file exists on your computer.

 Important: Different programs may use files with the GID file extension for different purposes, so unless you are sure which format your GID file is, you may need to try a few different programs.

-While we have not verified the apps ourselves yet, our users have suggested 7 different GID openers which you will find listed below.
+While we have not verified the app ourselves yet, our users have suggested a single GID opener which you will find listed below.

 Various apps that use files with this extension